 Mild Upside Seen For Indonesia Stock Market

-(RTTNews) - The Indonesia stock market on Monday ended the two-day slide in which it had slumped almost 35 points or 0.5 percent.
-The Jakarta Composite Index now sits just above the 6,825-point plateau and it may tick higher again on Tuesday.
+(RTTNews) - Ahead of the market holiday for Good Friday, the Indonesia stock market had moved lower in back-to-back sessions, slumping more than 40 points or 0.6 percent along the way.
+The Jakarta Composite Index now sits just above the 6,790-point plateau although it may tick higher on Monday.

-The global forecast for the Asian markets is a study in contrasts, with gains among oil stocks likely offset by weakness among the technology shares.
-The European and U.S. markets were mixed and the Asian bourses figure to follow suit.
+There's not much of a global forecast, as most of the markets in Europe and the United States were closed on Friday for Good Friday.
+Key U.S. employment data was roughly in line with expectations, suggesting a steady if quiet session.

-The JCI finished modestly higher on Monday following mixed performances from the financials, cement companies and resource stocks.
+The JCI finished modestly lower on Thursday following losses from the resource stocks and a mixed picture from the financial sector.

-Among the actives, Bank CIMB Niaga rallied 2.36 percent, while Bank Central Asia collected 0.57 percent, Bank Mandiri absolutely cratered 49.03 percent, Bank Rakyat Indonesia strengthened 1.48 percent, Indosat Ooredoo Hutchison tumbled 1.80 percent, Indocement fell 0.24 percent, Semen Indonesia improved 0.79 percent, Indofood Suskes shed 0.40 percent, United Tractors dropped 0.86 percent, Energi Mega Persada soared 2.68 percent, Astra Agro Lestari spiked 2.47 percent, Vale Indonesia jumped 1.88 percent, Timah lost 0.49 percent, Bumi Resources surged 3.15 percent and Astra International, Aneka Tambang, Bank Danamon Indonesia and Bank Negara Indonesia were unchanged.
+Among the actives, Bank Danamon Indonesia shed 0.68 percent, while Bank CIMB Niaga improved 0.78 percent, Bank Negara Indonesia added 0.54 percent, Bank Central Asia collected 0.29 percent, Bank Mandiri dropped 0.95 percent, Bank Rakyat Indonesia perked 0.21 percent, Indosat Ooredoo Hutchison skidded 1.10 percent, Indocement jumped 1.80 percent, Indofood Suskes lost 0.40 percent, Astra International retreated 1.25 percent, Energi Mega Persada sank 0.83 percent, Astra Agro Lestari rose 0.30 percent, Vale Indonesia plunged 3.76 percent, Timah tumbled 1.96 percent, Bumi Resources declined 1.52 percent and Aneka Tambang, Semen Indonesia and United Tractors were unchanged.

-The lead from Wall Street is incongruous as the Dow and S&P opened higher and finished the same way, while the NASDAQ opened in the red and remained there throughout the session.
+There is no lead from Wall Street as the stock and oil markets were closed for Good Friday.
+The big catalyst for the day, however, was the closely watched U.S. jobs report for March.

+The Labor Department said that employment in the U.S. increased roughly in line with forecasts in March as non-farm payroll employment climbed by 236,000 jobs after jumping by an upwardly revised 326,000 jobs in February.

 Wenn Sie mehr über das Thema Aktien erfahren wollen, finden Sie in unserem Ratgeber viele interessante Artikel dazu!